-For consumers, access to the topic is restricted by the allow attribute of the topic declaration in the configuration file.
+For consumers, access to the topic is restricted by the allow property of the topic declaration in the configuration.
 If allow is not specified, any authenticated user can read from the topic.
 If allow is included in the declaration, only users with the specified role(s) have access.
 You specify permissions by providing a comma-separated list of roles that can read from the topic.
 For example, the following declaration allows users with the kreader and operator roles to read from the topic eventLogs:

 '''

-<topics>

-<topic name="eventLogs" allow="kreader,operator"/>

-</topics>
+deployment:

+topics:

+topic:

+- name: eventLogs

+allow: kreader,operator

 '''